 What it would do: AB 48 would put two bond measures on the ballot, in March 2020 and November 2022, to allocate state funds for the replacement of school buildings that are at least 75 years old, for lead testing and repair, and for building and modernizing preschools run by school districts.

 Why it’s important: One of the biggest barriers to providing more subsidized care in California is the lack of classrooms and buildings, as reported by EdSource.
-According to the Learning Policy Institute, a nonprofit research and policy organization in Palo Alto, some counties have had to turn away state funding for subsidized care because they did not have the facilities to house new programs.Bill status: Passed the Assembly and currently in the Senate.
+According to the Learning Policy Institute, a nonprofit research and policy organization in Palo Alto, some counties have had to turn away state funding for subsidized care because they did not have the facilities to house new programs.Bill status: Passed both houses.
+On governor's desk.

 Facilities grants (AB 452)